trex-paxos/trex-paxos-jvm/README.md

 The novelty of Paxos was that it did not require real-time clocks.
 This implementation uses random timeouts:

 1. Any leader sends `prepare(N,S)` for slots not known to be fixed
-2. Nodes respond with promise messages containing any uncommitted `{N,V}` pairs at that slot `S`
+2. Nodes respond with promise messages containing any uncommitted `{N,V}` tuple at that slot `S`
-3. The leader selects the `V` that was with the highest `N` value from a majority of responses
+3. The leader selects the `V` that was associated with the highest `N` value from a majority of responses
-4. the leader sends fresh `accept(S,N,V)` messages with selected commands using its own `N`
+4. The leader sends fresh `accept(S,N,V)` messages with chosen commands `V` using its own `N`

+A node might have no value for the specific slot.
+We can use `Optional<Command>` to cover that case.
+If a leader sees no values from a majority of nodes, it is free to pick any value.
+In practice, a new leader won't yet be accepting client commands until it gets to a steady state.
+So, it will choose a special “no operation” value, which is an empty command.

 Again, whenever a node receives either a `prepare` or `accept` message  protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.

 This library uses code similar to the following for the `prepare` message and its acknowledgement:

 ```java
 public record Prepare( long logIndex,